henry4k/konstrukt-pkman/layout.md

         ...
     }

+    -- Fields which are present in indices: size = ... -- in bytes

     -- Generated fields:
     required = ... -- if the package has been marked for installation by the user localFileName = ... -- if the package is currently installed